dtcenter/METplus-Training/docs/modules/Environment/met_installation.rst

 compiler name.

 The next variable to set is the MET_SUBDIR, which is the location where the top level MET subdir, for example met-10.0.1, should be placed.
-I typcially set this to the value of the TEST_BASE environment variable.
+I typically set this to the value of the TEST_BASE environment variable.

 Next, we need to tell the script the name of the MET_TARBALL.
 In this case, the